+IV.
 CONCLUSION

-In conclusion, this project attempts to study the kinematics analysis of ellipse cam shape in 3 parameters; follower displacement, follower velocity and follower acceleration.
-The cam profile shows that the rise quadrant is from $0^{\circ}$ to $90^{\circ}$ , fall quadrant is from $90^{\circ}$ to $180^{\circ}$ and the last quadrant is a dwell quadrant that is from $180^{\circ}$ to $360^{\circ}$ of the cam mechanism system.
+In conclusion, this project attempts to study the kinematics analysis of heart cam shape in 3 parameters; follower displacement, follower velocity and follower acceleration.
+The cam profile shows that the rise quadrant is from 0° to 180° , fall quadrant is from 180° to 360° of the cam mechanism system.

 Comparison between graphical and experimental methods of cam mechanism show that the error occurs in many type of parameter using in the analysis.
-From this analysis, the displacement error between graphical and experimental method is 5.86%.
-It shows that whatever error is small or not, it still has an error because of many interrupt aspects that while doing experiment.
-The velocity error between graphical and experimental method is 5.88% and the acceleration error between graphical and experimental method is 6.32%.
+From this analysis, the displacement error between graphical and experimental method is around 3.43% ~ 4.90%.
+It shows that whatever error is small or not, it still has an error because of many aspects that interrupt while doing experiment.
+The velocity error between graphical and experimental method is 4.40% and the acceleration error between graphical and experimental method is 3.14%.
 The error will increase while the speeds of the cam mechanism increase.